 Love Your Child, But Set Boundaries

-For parents dealing with an addicted child, it can be difficult to know how to set boundaries, especially when you feel a sense of obligation or responsibility regarding the situation.
+For parents dealing with an addicted child, it can be difficult to know how to set boundaries with your teenager, especially when you feel a sense of obligation or responsibility regarding the situation.
 While everyone makes mistakes as parents, at some point you must be willing to relinquish this feeling of responsibility and acknowledge that your child is now responsible for their current and future actions.
 This can be one of the hardest boundaries to set when dealing with addiction.

 It is important to continue to love and support your child without enabling them.
 You may be thinking, “Okay, but how do I stop enabling my drug addict child but still help them get the help they need?”
 There is often a fine line between the two that can be difficult to distinguish.
 Setting boundaries can help you prioritize yourself, but still support your child without supporting abusive behaviors.